JeremyAnsel/xwa_hooks/xwa_hook_main/zip/readme.txt

 *** Setup ***

-1) place dinput.dll and dinput_hooks.lst next to xwingalliance.exe
+Place dinput.dll next to xwingalliance.exe

-2) edit xwingalliance.exe:
+*** Patch ***

-You can manually apply the modifications with an hexadecimal editor, or you can use XwaExePatcher to have a GUI.
+The following modifications are applied at runtime to xwingalliance.exe:

 # To setup the dinput hook:
 At offset 1A7F20, replace 00000000000000000000000000000000 with 506033C054505050E8EB42F7FF6158C3.